Skip to main content

 Fix:

-Cause: cAdvisor cannot read the container runtime, so it reports metric names without per-container container / pod / namespace / image labels.
+Cause: cAdvisor cannot read host cgroup or filesystem statistics, so it reports collection errors or metric names with empty per-container labels.

 Fix: